-On April 16, 2020, in response to market conditions as a result of the COVID-19 pandemic and continued uncertainty at the time surrounding production level decisions by OPEC+ members, CES suspended its monthly dividend until further notice.
-As at the date of this AIF, CES has not reinstituted its monthly dividend.
-In the event that CES declares a dividend in the future, monthly dividends declared as a proportion of net income and distributable earnings will vary significantly based on the Company's financial performance.
+On April 16, 2020, in response to market conditions as a result of the COVID-19 pandemic and production level decisions by OPEC+ members, CES suspended its monthly dividend to preserve capital during this period of significant uncertainty and volatility.
+As industry conditions and the Company's financial position improved during the recovery following the COVID-19 pandemic, on August 12, CES announced that it was reinstating its dividend as a quarterly dividend, the first of which was paid on October 15, 2021 to shareholders of record on September 30, 2021.

+Quarterly dividends declared as a proportion of net income and distributable earnings will vary significantly based on the Company's financial performance.
 During periods of relatively strong financial performance, typically associated with higher activity levels, dividends declared as a percentage of net income and cash flow from operations will decrease, and likewise, during periods of relatively weaker financial performance dividends declared as a percentage of net income and cash flow from operations will increase.
 Dividends are funded by cash provided by operating activities.
 During periods of insufficient cash availability, due to relatively weaker financial performance or changes in the level of working capital, dividends may be funded by available cash or through CES' credit facilities.

-Since the Company's initial public offering in 2006, the Company has paid over \$338.2 million in distributions and dividends to shareholders.
-Management and the Board of Directors review the appropriateness of dividends on a monthly basis taking into account applicable solvency requirements under corporate legislation; current and anticipated industry conditions; and, particularly, growth opportunities requiring Expansion Capital, and management's forecast of Distributable Earnings and the Payout Ratio.
-As noted above, CES suspended its monthly dividend in April, 2016 and will reevaluate the payment of dividends depending on market conditions and capital allocation priorities.
-In the event that CES reinstitutes its dividend, such dividends are not guaranteed.
+Since the Company's initial public offering in 2006, the Company has paid over \$342.3 million in distributions and dividends to shareholders.
+Management and the Board of Directors review the appropriateness of dividends on a quarterly basis taking into account applicable solvency requirements under corporate legislation; current and anticipated industry conditions; and, particularly, growth opportunities requiring Expansion Capital, and management's forecast of Distributable Earnings and the Payout Ratio.
+As noted above, CES reinstituted its dividend as a quarterly dividend on August 12, 2021, however, such dividends are not guaranteed.
 In addition, future expansion, investments, acquisitions, or future share buy-back programs may be funded internally by allocating a portion of cash flow in conjunction with, or in replacement of, external sources of capital such as debt or the issuance of equity.
 To the extent that CES deploys cash flow to finance these activities, the amount of cash dividends to shareholders may be affected.
 Alternatively, to the extent that CES' sustainable operating after tax cash flow improves, the amount of cash dividends to shareholders may be increased.
 Over the long-term, CES' business model has historically shown it can support a proportion of cash flow from operations being paid out as a dividend as the long-term Expansion Capital investments and Maintenance Capital expenditures required for CES to execute its business plan have not been significant in relation to the total revenue and EBITDAC generated.